Why should everyone, including children, set goals?

 - Organizational skills.

 While goal-setting doesn't necessarily come naturally, a young person's intrinsic desire to achieve sets them up for success when they're given the proper tools and strategies.
 Hana, a fourth-grade student who uses Kuder Galaxy® to learn about careers and education pathways, says, “A goal is something that you’re gonna achieve.
 You won’t do it this second; you want to plan it."
-Hana attends a Leader In Me® school in Iowa, where the 7 Habits of Health Kids curriculum teaches students the importance of planning.
+Hana attends a Leader In Me® school in Iowa, where the 7 Habits of Healthy Kids curriculum teaches students the importance of planning.
 "A goal is basically a plan," she says.
 "I write goals down in a notebook.
 My last goal was ‘Read 100 pages of a chapter book by the end of the week.’
 Don’t set a goal that’s too easy or too hard.”

 Making goal-setting as easy as ABC.